How does HDR work on TV? HDR vs SDR vs Resolution Explained.

 1. Contrast Ratio

-The contrast ratio is the ratio of the luminance of the brightest white to the darkest black.
 The more this ratio, the more distinct the separation between the bright and dark areas.

 2. Color Accuracy